MinnPost/minnpost-wordpress/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.19 =
+= 1.9.20 =

-* Added an enhancement to ensure functional integrity and prevent other plugins from accidentally disabling or modifying essential functionality.
-Please see Changelog for details.
+* Added an anti-malware measure to prevent the "Plugin Organizer" malware plugin from disabling WP-SpamShield.
+All WordPress site owners should immediately remove the WordPress plugin called "Plugin Organizer".
+As of version 9.2.3 it has added malicious code that intentionally disables WP-SpamShield, and prevents site owners from re-activating it, even when "Plugin Organizer" is deactivated.
+[More information](https://www.redsandmarketing.com/blog/malware-alert-plugin-organizer-wordpress/) Please see Changelog for details.